hyphacoop/handbook/bylaws.md

   1. **Qualifications for Membership** – The board of directors may admit as a member in the Co-operative a person who:

-    A. is an employee of the Co-operative;
+    A. is an employee or foreign contractor of the Co-operative;
     B. supports the objects of the Co-operative as described in section 1.2 of these bylaws;
     C. has performed at least 800 hours of paid work for the Co-operative